Product

 6. Keep Innovating

-In today’s world, it is crucial to iterate, iterate, and iterate.
-That should be your marketing team’s mantra in today’s constantly shifting world of online media.
+Business innovation refers to the process of implementing new ideas, methods, or products that create additional value for customers and give a company a competitive edge.
+In today's world, it is crucial to iterate, iterate, and iterate.
+That should be your marketing team's mantra in today's constantly shifting world of online media.
 As pointed out earlier, your new and old markets also benefit from innovation.

 By constantly innovating, your team will stay focused on the goal while keeping your customers interested in your company.